-Josh Egerton joined DATS in 2019 and has already amassed a huge store of insight, experience and market analysis.
-He specialises in Chemical and Process Engineering; here are his thoughts on what the industry holds for clients and candidates…
+Our Process Engineering team has amassed a huge store of insight, experience and market analysis during their time at DATS.
+The team specialises in Chemical and Process Engineering; here are some of their thoughts on what the industry holds for clients and candidates…

 Chemicals are a large (and growing) part of this engineering specialism.
 Our candidates need to know the properties of what’s being changed, as well as how to track those changes.